Perturbative Analysis of Quasi-periodic Patterning of Transmon Quantum Computers: Enhancement of Many-Body Localization: Introduction

 where $\mathbb{B}^N$ is the set of all bit-strings of length $N$, $w_b$ is a real coefficient corresponding to bit-string $b$, $b_i$ is the $i$-th digit of bit-string $b$, and $Z_i$ is the Pauli $z$ operator acting on the subspace of qubit $i$.
 The coefficients $w_b$ with a bit-string $b$ consisting of only two 1s in adjacent sites correspond, by definition, to the $ZZ$-couplings.
-Longer range $ZZ$ couplings or higher weight terms have generally been neglected, a treatment which is consistent in the MBL phase where we have an exponential hierarchy of these terms with respect to correlation range \cite{MBL1,MBL2}.
+Longer-range $ZZ$ couplings or higher-weight terms have generally been neglected (but see \cite{xu2024lattice}), a treatment that is consistent in the MBL phase, where we have an exponential hierarchy of these terms with respect to correlation range \cite{MBL1,MBL2}.
 This is in stark contrast with the chaotic regime however, where all of these terms are of the same order of magnitude.

 These systems can only be deep in the MBL phase due to the happenstance of disorder in the energies $E_J$ of the Josephson qubits.
 In this paper we explore the stabilization of the MBL phase with a quasi-periodic potential replacing the randomly chosen disorder potential and determine that there is in fact a robust localized regime.
-We develop a new bosonic variant of M\o{}ller-Plesset perturbation theory \cite{MollerPlessetOriginal} to treat this localized regime, obtaining the energy levels of the qubit sector of the system.
-This perturbation theory directly determines the coefficients $w_b$ of Eq.~\eqref{TauHamiltonian} via the Walsh-Hadamard transform
+We demonstrate this for a small system by obtaining the inverse participation ratio and the Walsh-Hadamard coefficients $w_b$ of Eq.~\eqref{TauHamiltonian} using exact diagonalization techniques.
+To obtain the latter we apply the Walsh-Hadamard transform on the spectrum of the system

 with $\bar{a}$ denoting a bit-string resulting from flipping each digit of bit-string $a$ \footnote{The reason for this bit flipping is the unfortunate convention in quantum information of having the ground state denoted by 1 and the first excited by 0, which we do not adopt here.}.
-Finally, we demonstrate the accuracy of this perturbative calculation of the Walsh-Hadamard coefficients and apply it for larger system sizes, beyond what can be explored with exact diagonalization techniques.